Ultimate Origins: Plot summary

 The story skips forward for a brief synopsis of Project Rebirth 2 and important characters, including Nick Fury, Franklin Storm, Bruce Banner, Hank Pym, and Richard Parker.
 During this time, Storm is contracted to work with the Baxter Building project as well as Project Rebirth.
 Their work with the facility uses a vial of Fury's blood.
-Fury's identity as the donor is concealed from all scientific participants, although Parker suspects the truth.
+Fury's identity as the donor is concealed from all scientific participants.
 When Banner seems to have had a breakthrough, he and Pym test it on themselves, starting with Banner.
 The trial goes awry and Banner as the Hulk destroys the building and severely injures Richard and Mary Parker.
 The sight of the infant Peter Parker in his mother's arms shocks Banner back to himself and he is subdued by Fury.

 Later, Fury infiltrates the Weapon X project, and, after the shock of the environment sinks in, Fury realizes that nobody should ever know of human involvement in the mutant gene.
 He kills all of the scientists and their experimental subjects.
 The only mutant to survive is T'Challa, whom Fury feels a connection with due to their tragic pasts.

 Charles Xavier is next seen being speared in the back as an act of retaliation by Magneto, who claims Charles tried to attack him in his own mind.
 Magneto speaks of the mutant race's fate to ascend like gods over humans and his belief that God willed this to be.

 In the present day, the Watchers speak through Sue Storm and foretell certain doom that awaits before picking Rick Jones as their herald.